jonathanhogg/flitter/docs/install.md

 $ env FLITTER_BUILD_COVERAGE=1 python3 setup.py build_ext --inplace
 ```

-Importantly, this **will not work on Python 3.12**.
-This version introduced a
+Importantly, this **will not work on Python 3.12 or 3.13**.
+Python 3.12
-change in the profiling API that Cython is not compatible with.
-If you are
+introduced a change in the profiling API that Cython is not yet compatible
-using Python 3.12, then you will need to do a parallel install of either 3.11
+with.
+You will need to do a parallel install of either 3.11 or 3.10 and create
-or 3.10 and create a second virtual environment in which to do coverage
+a second virtual environment in which to do coverage analysis.
-analysis.

 Once you have a coverage-enabled build, you can generate a code coverage report
 for the test suite with: